kvinzheng/dor_coding_exercise/README.md

 This is how the Api Class look like.
 Notice Both Api calls ```axiosToken``` and ```axiosData``` both return ```Promises``` which are what we wanted.
 The promises will be taken care by the Promise middleware later.

 <img src="./src/assets/Api.png" width="600" />

+## Room For Improvement ##

+In the future I hope to build upon the following goals:

+- If this app is used on mobile, I look forward to making it responsive.
+- Reach higher testing coverage percentage.

+I hope you had a good time when reviewing this app.
+I am always open to any feedback.